Close Cookie Preference Manager

 For example, if you purchased a desk for your office, the spend-based approach would only factor in that you bought a piece of furniture, and wouldn't consider whether the desk is made of plastic or wood.
 Whereas, the activity-based method would collect data on how many units of material that you purchased.
 So it would give a more accurate reading of how many emissions are associated with the action.

-Collect your data
+Step 5: Collect your data

-Where to look for business data:
+Where to find business data:

 • Spend-based data can be sourced from your accounting records or bank statements.